Skip to main content Skip to secondary navigation

 SCG (Genomics)

 The Stanford Genomics Cluster is available to members of the Genomics research community at Stanford.
-With scientific support from the Genetics Bioinformatics Service Center (GBSC) and system administration from the Stanford Research Computing Center (SRCC), the SCG cluster uses a charge-back model to provide access to a wide array of bioinformatics tools, techniques and scientific support expertise.
+With scientific support from the Genetics Bioinformatics Service Center (GBSC) and system administration from Stanford Research Computing, the SCG cluster uses a charge-back model to provide access to a wide array of bioinformatics tools, techniques and scientific support expertise.
 It has approximately 4600 compute cores and 9PB of usable storage.

 Didn’t find what you’re looking for?

-If you are interested in having the SRCC manage or host your own servers, want to invest in new equipment for the Sherlock cluster, or are looking for something else, please contact us at srcc-support@stanford.edu.
+If you are interested in having Research Computing manage or host your own servers, want to invest in new equipment for the Sherlock cluster, or are looking for something else, please contact us at srcc-support@stanford.edu.